 But these are but a few of the in-demand freelance jobs.
 Have you heard about freelance transcription work?

-You can make money transcribing as a freelance career and bolt off on your way to making $25 an hour transcribing.
+You can make money online transcribing as a freelance career and bolt off on your way to making $25 an hour transcribing.
 With the proliferation of video and podcasting, transcription jobs are also on the rise.

 Here’s everything you need to know about how to become a transcriber.